Temani Adams PLLC

 Case: State of Texas v.
 R.O.

-Charge: Felony Unlawful Possession of a Firearm by a Felon, Felony Possession of Identifying Information, Misdemeanor Possession of a Controlled Substance in Penalty Group 3, Misdemeanor Resisting Arrest, and Misdemeanor Possession of a Prohibited Weapon,
+Charges: Felony Unlawful Possession of a Firearm by a Felon, Felony Possession of Identifying Information, Misdemeanor Possession of a Controlled Substance in Penalty Group 3, Misdemeanor Resisting Arrest, and Misdemeanor Possession of a Prohibited Weapon,

 Our client was charged with 5 crimes, after being involved in a crazy situation at a grocery store.
 His parents called Temani, and she got the ball rolling.
 The first thing that we did was request the dash camera footage from the police car.
 This was crucial to our case.